University undergraduates studying in the Monica Partridge building. Friday November 5th 2021.

 Year in computer science

-You can add to this degree by spending an extra year in the university’s School of Computer Science.
-This is designed to provide you with training in software development and computing skills to enhance your studies and your career options.
-You will be able to transfer into this programme from the BSc or MSci course (subject to progression criteria).
+You can also add an intercalated year in Computer Sciences to your degree.
+This is an additional year between your second and third year of study, designed to provide you with training in software development and computing skills to enhance your studies and career options.

 Course transfers

-You can transfer to any of the following:
+You can transfer between any of the following Natural Sciences programmes

 • BSc or MSci programmes